Dart leads No. 11 Ole Miss to 38-25 Peach Bowl rout of No. 10 Penn State’s proud defense

 Prieskorn had 10 receptions for 136 yards.
 He added a 2-point conversion catch to his touchdown receptions of 6 and 37 yards.

-The dominant performance by Prieskorn, who has announced he will return in 2024 for his final year of eligibility, was a surprise.
+The dominant performance by Prieskorn was a surprise.
 Prieskorn had 20 catches, including two for touchdowns, for 313 yards in the regular season.

 Dart visited the injury tent following the Rebels’ first possession and had his left ankle taped on the sideline.
 He remained in the game and added a 2-yard scoring run for a 38-17 lead in the fourth quarter.
 Ole Miss chanted “S-E-C!
 S-E-C!” as it celebrated the Southeastern Conference’s win in the matchup against the Big Ten’s Nittany Lions.